Gunnam Gangaraju: Debut in film

 Even before starting his greeting card business, Gangaraju dabbled in films.
 He was approached by C. L. Narasareddy (producer of Geethanjali) and Yarlagadda Surendra (co-producer of Siva) for the Telugu remake of the Malayalam film Malootty (1990), which starred Shamili in one of her first roles.
 Gangaraju wanted to improve upon the original and added a brother character and cast Tarun for the role.
 This film started before Anjali (1990) which also starred Shamili and Tarun.
 After shooting for about seven days, the film was shelved due to financial constraints.

 When 'Font Cards' business was at high, he started the film Little Soldiers (1996) with a story he had written back in 1982 or 1984.
 Initially, it was supposed to be produced by someone else with Gangaraju directing it.
 When the producer backed out, Gangaraju himself produced the film.
 He said the hardest part about the film was making the three-year-old girl Kavya, who played one of the prominent characters in the film, to act.
 Though she is a non-Telugu girl, she dubbed in her own voice for all the scenes by learning Telugu in 3 months.
 As per Gangaraju, he wrote the climax booby traps sequence years before the release of Home Alone (1993).
 Gangaraju mentioned that he invested ₹1.06 crore on the film and recovered ₹50–60 lakh from it as advances and incurred a loss of around ₹50 lakh.
 He feels the film would have performed better with a different publicity strategy.
 He also mentioned the long shooting time as a reason for the film's losses.

 Amrutham and beyond

 Their first project under the 'Just Yellow' banner was Amrutham.
 Amrutham was a sitcom television series created and co-produced by Gunnam Gangaraju.
 It is widely considered to be the greatest Telugu comedy TV series of all time.
 The show originally aired on Gemini TV every Sunday on prime time 8 PM slot.
 It ran for exactly six years from 18 November 2001 to 18 November 2007 for 313 episodes.

 Other work

 Along with his friend Venkat Dega, a doctor in Canterbury, UK, he founded the company 'Just Yellow' which started off as an IT services firm and later ventured into TV and film production.
 It has produced Amrutham, Aithe, Nanna, Anukokunda Oka Roju etc.

+Reed launched the Telugu translation of Leonard E. Read's 1958 essay I, Pencil, the first translation of Leonard's work in the Asian subcontinent.
+I, Pencil was translated by Raghavendar Askani of the Swatantrata Center, Youth Parliament Program, for the promotion of liberal thought in India.
+Lawrence Reed praised the Vihangam Book by Gangaraju Gunnam, a noted Indian film producer and screenwriter. calling it like an Indian Ayn Rand's Atlas Shrugged, Reed has commented on the advancement of liberal thought in India, highlighting the novel Reed described Vihangam as akin to an Indian version of Ayn Rand's Atlas Shrugged, emphasizing its alignment with free-market and individualist principles.